mozilla/fxa/packages/fxa-content-server/docs/architecture.md

 ### Web Client Goals/Desired Quality Attributes
 * Can be integrated into any Web capable system.
-* Can be extended to provide interfaces with Web capable "native" applications e.g. a native panel within a browser.
+* Can be extended to provide an interface to Web capable native applications, e.g., a native panel within a browser.
-* Can be opened by any "modern" browser or rendering engine that supports HTML5.
+* Can be opened by any modern browser or rendering engine that supports HTML5.

 ### Relier/Relying Party
 The relier/relying party is an implicit component that is external to the Firefox Accounts content server.
 Reliers run in a multitude of contexts, not all web based.
 For example, Firefox Sync and Firefox Hello are two services built into Firefox that use Firefox Accounts to authenticate their users.